Blog

 It includes tools for keyword research, technical SEO, competitive analysis, and even social media planning.

-It’s especially useful for teams building scalable demand generation strategies with SEO and content in one place.
+It’s handy for teams building scalable demand generation strategies with SEO and content in one place.

 You can research content ideas tailored to your target audience, monitor rankings, and get recommendations to improve search visibility.